KaFuuchao0313/StudyFst/README.md

-# StudyFst
+# For me
-Some records maybe?
+- Some records maybe?
 Hope that it won't stop the steps.
-Nice to meet you and after all ---
+- Nice to meet you and after all :
---- ' HELLO WORLD '
+<center>' HELLO WORLD '</center>